-In my large-scale charcoal drawings, personal sensibilities tangle with larger collective experiences such as natural disasters, social upheaval, and climate change.
-I use various sizes and shapes of torn paper and assemble them together so the final drawing is oddly shaped and undulating—taking on a sculptural form.
+In my large-scale charcoal drawings, a world is made by the intermingling of land, sea, and sky and depicts the fault-lines and threats of broad collective events.
+In counterpoint, the psychic pressure of these outside forces and their impact on daily life is held in balance.
+I use various sizes and shapes of torn paper and assemble them together, so the final drawing is oddly shaped and undulating—taking on a sculptural form.
 My process is at once additive, subtractive, and improvisational and mixes-up the actual and the illusionary.
 Through the careful blending of charcoal with delicate erasure, small discrete images ranging over expansive spaces weave together as an evolving narrative emerges as I draw.
-Informed by extensive reading (I’m an avid fiction reader) and banks of images I’ve compiled over time, my work also draws upon Buddhist teachings, news events, and poetry.
-My aim in this progression is to create a visual correspondence to forces felt in the world and in us—forces both intimate as well as social and environmental.
+Informed by extensive reading and banks of images I’ve compiled over time, my work draws upon a variety of sources such as Buddhist teachings, contemporary fiction, news events, and poetry.
+In the current moment when our lives are defined more by shifting realities than some stable world, my work, with its flipped and twisted planes of torn paper and sutured-together fragments, discloses a new understanding of forces operating in the world through the lens of personal experience.